(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 Meet the Pattesons, builders of the oldest structure at Appomattox Court House:

-Two brothers, Alexander and Lilbourn Patteson (or Patterson in other records) decided to establish a stagecoach route on the 120 miles from Richmond to Lynchburg in 1809.
+Two brothers, Alexander and Lilbourn Patteson (or Patterson in other records) decided to establish an overland stagecoach route on the 120 miles from Richmond to Lynchburg in 1809.

-No one lived there at that point, they had plenty of land around and they used it to build all the ancillary structures they needed.
+No one lived there at that point (obviously, the village and Wilmer McLean’s house had not yet come into existence); they had plenty of land around and they used it to build all the ancillary structures they needed.

-A close up of the park map showing the Clover Hill Tavern and the outbuildings.
+A close up of the park map showing the Clover Hill Tavern (marked 13) and the outbuildings.
 Image Source.

 Behind the tavern was a two-storey kitchen.
 Next to it was a small, single-frame building which housed the slaves who worked at the tavern.
 The dining room was attached to the main tavern (doesn’t exist today; marked a ghostly 12 on the map).